 - The EU Settlement Scheme enables EU,EEA and Swiss citizens and their family members who live in the UK before the end of the transition period to continue to live, work and study in the UK.

-Trade under EU rules will continue as normal until the transition period ends.
-A new trade agreement will lay down the final conditions for mobility and UK-EU trade in goods and (digital) services.
+The EU–UK Trade and Cooperation Agreement lays down the final conditions for mobility and UK-EU trade in goods and (digital) services.
 In addition, an adequacy decision on personal data, as well as a Security of Information Agreement will lay down the final conditions for UK-EU data flows.

 Building Legacies – Supplier Programme

 Support for firms in east London to become suppliers and win new contracts.

 Sector-specific Support During COVID-19

 Information about support available for specific sectors during COVID-19.

 Top Ten Actions for the Information, Communication & Technology Sector

 Actions to help information, communication and technology businesses reduce their environm...